As told by Richard Tracy

 San Francisco appeared to be the best place to settle.
 The weather and culture seemed to be amicable to my needs.
 Perhaps I would find someone there to satisfy the emptiness in my heart.
 I found a small apartment on Nob Hill behind the Fairmont Hotel, moved in and began to explore this extraordinary city.

 I waited until the afternoon of the next day and took the cable car back to the Embarcadero.
-I walked for an hour in hopes of seeing him but to no avail.
-I stopped at an outdoor café for coffee and more sourdough bread.
+I walked for an hour in hopes of seeing him but to no avail, finally stopping at an outdoor café for coffee and more sourdough bread.
 I must have been there half an hour when I saw him off in the distance, stopping tourists for a handout.
 I was shocked when I saw the man he was panhandling push him so hard he fell to the ground and then he kicked him.
 I sprang to my feet and flew across the street and the park.
 The man was cursing him out and was about to kick him again when I intervened, “Sir, please don’t do that.
 I’ll take care of this.”
 He growled something and walked away.

 I went up to this creature and put out my hand, “Here, let me help you.”